UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

 .. nextslide::

-Remember this from last week?
+Remember this from earlier today?

 .. code-block:: python